Configuration

 Never use thread in production

-thread mode ties scan execution to the API process.
-Long-running scans will hold up API threads and the process can crash mid-scan.
+Thread mode ties scan execution to the API process.
+Long scans hold API threads and the process can crash mid-scan.
 Use sqs in production.

 | Variable | Default | Description |